huffnag/cnv-study/README.md

-### Working title:
+### Title:
 # Omnigenic Impact of Copy Number Variants on Cognition and Psychopathology in the Philadelphia Neurodevelopmental Cohort

 #### Authors: TBD

-This repository contains code to replicate the main PNC-CNV project methods and results.
+This repository contains code to perform CNV quality control, filtering, and annotation as described in this paper.
 These scripts are performed on output after running CNVision and filtering steps described at: https://github.com/MartineauJeanLouis/MIND-GENESPARALLELCNV

 ## 1. CNV Processing/Exclusions